 Ozone Season NOₓ State-by-State Emissions

-- Between 2005 and 2017, ozone season NOₓ emissions from CSAPR sources fell in every state participating in the CSAPR NOₓ ozone season program.
+- Between 2005 and 2018, ozone season NOₓ emissions from the CSAPR sources fell in every state participating in the CSAPR NOₓ ozone season program.

-- Seventeen states had emissions below their CSAPR 2017 allowance budgets, collectively by about 43,000 tons.
-Six states (Arkansas, Ohio, Tennessee, Texas, West Virginia, and Wisconsin) exceeded their 2017 budgets by about 3,900 tons combined.
+- Eighteen states had emissions below their CSAPR 2018 allowance budgets, collectively by about 36,000 tons.
+Five states (Arkansas, Illinois, Michigan, Mississippi, and Oklahoma) exceeded their 2018 budgets by about 4,200 tons combined.

 Ozone Season NOₓ Emission Rates

-- In 2017, the average NOₓ ozone season emission rate fell to 0.08 lb/mmBtu for CSAPR ozone season program states and 0.09 lb/mmBtu nationally.
-This represents a 50 and 56 percent reduction, respectively, from 2005 emission rates, with the majority of reductions coming from coal-fired units.
+- In 2018, the average NOₓ ozone season emission rate fell to 0.08 lb/mmBtu for the CSAPR ozone season program states and 0.08 lb/mmBtu nationally.
+This represents a 53 and 60 percent reduction, respectively, from 2005 emission rates, with the majority of reductions coming from coal-fired units.